decko-commons/decko/SEEDME.md

 ### Updating fixtures

-The primary rake task for updating seed fixtures is `card:seed:build`.
-When pods are updated, you will need to run this `build` task in order for the fixtures to be updated and any changes to be reflected in the seed data.
+The primary rake task for updating seed fixtures is `card:seed:update`.
+When pods are updated, you will need to run this `update` task in order for the fixtures to be updated and any changes to be reflected in the seed data.

-When the build task is run, it:

-- populates the seeds from the fixtures set it depends on
-- ingests all the applicable pods
-- finalize seed data with migrations, installations, etc
-- dumps new fixtures.
+Here's how the fixtures are updated with `rake card:seed:update`:

+1. seed with the existing fixtures
+2. run `decko update` to "eat" the pod data, run migrations, and install the mods
+3. do some minor cleanup of mods / assets
+4. dump the results to the `data/fixtures` directory

+Note that `card:seed:update` simply loops through the card pods and ensures that they exist.
+If you _delete_ pods, it won't notice.
+In that case you would need to rebuild your seed data from scratch using `card:seed:build`, which starts from the fixtures set on which the current fixtures set depends.
+For example, if you were to run `rake card:seed:build` from the _defaults_ mod, it would start by seeding from the fixtures in the _core_ mod.

-For any given fixtures set, the _test_ data depends on the _real_ data in that set.
-So for changes in _real_ pod data to show up in _test_ data, one must first rebuild the _real_ fixtures, and then rebuild the _test_ fixtures that depend on them.
+**IMPORTANT**: For both building and updating, _test_ data fixtures are seeded with _real_ data.
+So for changes in _real_ pod data to show up in _test_ data, one must first update the _real_ fixtures, and then update the _test_ fixtures that depend on them.

 ## Creating a new fixtures set